How is Zeffy free?

 Your nonprofit organization can also reduce overhead spending by:

-Every area you cut back on can impact fundraising, but as you determine your biggest ROI-driving activities, you can plan ahead to cover overhead expenses in your budget.
+Every area you cut back on can impact fundraising.
+As you determine your biggest ROI-driving activities, plan ahead to cover overhead expenses in your budget.

-Yes, you can claim that more or even 100% of your money goes directly to your cause or purpose, but will you raise as much money?
+Yes, you can claim that more or even 100% of your money goes directly to your cause or purpose — but will you raise as much?
 Will you have the same impact?
 Will you accomplish what you set out to do?

-Studies like “Avoiding overhead aversion in charity” showcase that donors would rather not have any percentage of their donation go towards overhead.
-This can help demonstrate the full cost of not knowing your overhead rate or how spending can impact your nonprofit's growth.
+Studies like "Avoiding overhead aversion in charity" show that donors would rather not have any percentage of their donation go towards overhead.
+This can demonstrate the full cost of not knowing your overhead rate or how spending can impact your nonprofit's growth.

-For years, the nonprofit overhead myth told us that a measure of a nonprofit’s success has been how it spends money on its cause and not how successful it has been at change.
+For years, the nonprofit overhead myth told us that a measure of a nonprofit's success was how it spends money on its cause — not how successful it has been at change.
 Donors strongly prefer giving when the nonprofit's finances don't include high overhead spending regardless of cost-effectiveness.

-Slowly, the times are changing, and building trust and financial transparency can help to educate donors on the importance of nonprofit overhead spending.
+Slowly, the times are changing.
+Building trust and financial transparency can help educate donors on the importance of nonprofit overhead spending.

 How much do nonprofit employees make?